-Christopher Wilks Finance Director

-B.Comm.
-(Univ Melb), F.A.I.C.D.
-Executive Director, appointed December 1989
+Christopher Wilks Finance Director B Comm (Univ Melb), FAICD Executive Director, appointed December 1989

-Mr Wilks became Finance Director and Chief Financial Officer of Sonic Healthcare Limited in 1993.
+Mr Wilks became Finance Director and Chief Financial Officer of Sonic Healthcare in 1993.
 He has a background in chartered accounting and investment banking and was previously a partner in a private investment bank.
-Mr Wilks has held directorships in a number of public companies and is currently also a non-executive Director of Silex Systems Limited (since 1988).
+Mr Wilks has held directorships in a number of public companies and is currently a non-executive Director of Silex Systems Limited (since 1988), a listed company divested by Sonic in 1996.